It was a fantastic weekend in Indianapolis at the NCAA March Madness Final Four.

 There is No Such Thing as 9 to 5

 Butler or Duke never work 9 to 5.
-Their work, preparation and planning did not end when 5 o’clock hit.
-They worked 24/7 to work towards and reaching their goal.
-They could not stop thinking about their goal and could not stop doing everything they could do to reach that goal.
+Their work, preparation, and planning did not end when 5 o’clock hit.
+They worked 24/7 to work towards and reach their goal.
+They could not stop thinking about their purpose and could not stop doing everything they could do to achieve that goal.

-What is your goal and what are you doing every day to reach it?
+What is your goal, and what are you doing daily to reach it?

 You Can Never Work Hard Enough

-Butler was known as a hard working defensive team.
-Defence does not make the highlight reel on TV but it does lead to success.
-Good defence is the result of hard work.
-Often times hard work is not pretty but it leads to success.
+Butler was known as a hard-working defensive team.
+Defense does not make the highlight reel on TV, but it does lead to success.
+Good defiance is the result of hard work.
+Often hard work is not pretty, but it leads to success.

 Are you working as hard as you can to reach your goals or to become what you dream of?

 Each player works on their craft over and over again.
-If the players craft is shooting the ball.
-Many times the player will shoot 200 shots a day in order to work on the craft of shooting.
+Suppose the player’s craft is shooting the ball.
+The player will often shoot 200 shots daily to work on the art of shooting.

-What is your craft and how often are you doing that craft on a daily basis in order to be the best?
+What is your craft, and how often are you doing that craft daily to be the best?

-It does not happen over night.
-It is doing all of the above on a daily basis which leads to success.
-This is a tough lesson to learn but a key one to remember.
+It does not happen overnight.
+It is doing all of the above dailies which lead to success.
+This is a harsh lesson to learn but a key one to remember.

 What are you doing to move slowly and steadily towards your goals?